Haiderr89/TripBuddy/README.md

 ## Description:
-The ***TripBuddy*** Website is a user-friendly platform for creating and managing trip itineraries, built with **HTML, CSS, JavaScript, EJS and Express.js**.
+The ***TripBuddy*** Website is a user-friendly platform for creating and managing trip itineraries, built with **HTML, CSS, JavaScript, EJS, MongoDB, Bootstrap, and Express.js**.
 Users can add trip details like country, status, and notes, and have the ability to edit, delete, or view each trip.
 This project was chosen to showcase dynamic web development and CRUD operations, making trip planning a seamless and interactive experience.

 ## Getting started:

 #### Trello planning link: https://trello.com/b/Oz2ZwEmj
-#### Link to my game: https://tripbuddy-c8ab973c441f.herokuapp.com
+#### Link to my website: https://tripbuddy-c8ab973c441f.herokuapp.com

 ***How to use:***
 * **Goal:** Create and manage trip plans for your journeys.